 For the entire 1848 daguerreotype, visit the Public Library of Cincinnati and Hamilton County’s virtual display.

-One of the songs Ormsby sang for Louisa with his guitar:
+One of the songs Ormsby sang for Louisa with his guitar when courting her:

 - Adams, John Quincy.
 Memoirs of John Quincy Adams, Comprising Portions of His Diary from 1795 to 1848, Ed.
 Charles Francis Adams, Vol. XI, J.B.
 Lippincott & Company, 1877, Philadelphia, PA.
 Retrieved from Google Books.